sam-b02/Silver-Chat/README.md

 # Silver-Chat 1.0

+This repository contains the collection of files and scripts used to fine-tune Silver-Chat, an AI assistant designed to help older adults with technology-related issues.

 Silver-Chat is a fine-tuned GPT model focused on assisting older adults with technology-related issues.
 It utilizes handwritten prompts and scraped data from forums to provide accurate and helpful responses.

 **Website:** [Silver Support](https://silversupport.in/)